Quantizing time: Interacting clocks and systems: The conditional probability interpretation

 Since $K(t,t')\ce\braket{t| H_{int} |t'}$, Eq.~\eqref{restriction} is a condition on the interaction Hamiltonian such that the modified Schr\"{o}dinger equation preserves the norm of the system state.

-We now show that Eq.~\eqref{restriction} is satisfied so long as the physical state associated with the clock and system is normalized as per Eq.~\eqref{normalization}.
+We now show that Eq.~\eqref{restriction} is satisfied so long as the physical state associated with the clock and system is normalized according to Eq.~\eqref{normalization}.
 Using Eq.~\eqref{entangledPhysicalState} and the definition of $K(t,t')$, the left-hand side of Eq.~\eqref{restriction} can be expressed as

 which vanishes if the physical inner product is independent of $t$.
 Therefore, the condition given in Eq.~\eqref{restriction} is equivalent to demanding that the physical inner product is independent of $t$, as demanded by Eq.~\eqref{normalization}.